wp-plugins/interconnect-it-weather-widget/readme.txt

 * Country - choose the country to get weather data from.
 (Some countries do not have an average result for weather conditions)
 * City - Enter the name of your area to recieve the weather results.
 * Display Mode - you can choose to show either a compact view of the current weather or show the forecast for the current day and next three days.
+* Position - This will change the position of the forecast list, right, left, or bottom.
+If display is compact position will stay as bottom for positioning of the weather breakdown.
 * Background colour during day - use the colour picker to choose what colour background you want during the day time.
 * Background colour during night - use the colour picker to choose what colour background you want during the night time.
 * Show Temperature in Celsius - sets the temperature display to degrees celsius rather than farenheit.